2019-2020 B.F.A. Auditions & Interviews

 *NU Theatre Scholarships

 Those applicants who attend either one of the audition/interview dates will also be considered for a Niagara University Theatre Scholarship.
 There are a number of these scholarships available for incoming and transfer students, all of equal value and renewable each year.
+At this time, recipients of those scholarship have been selected and notified.

 For more information, please contact Adriano Gatto at 716.286.8481 or firstname.lastname@example.org